Exclusive Brethren: Worship

 Hymns are a vital part of the worship of Exclusive Brethren.
 One of the unifying features in each of the different branches of the Brethren is a common hymnbook.
 The first collection used among the united assemblies was, "Hymns for the Poor of the Flock," from 1838 and again in 1840.
 Another such hymnbook, used by Exclusive Brethren (Tunbridge-Wells and Ames) dating back to 1856 is called, "Hymns and Spiritual Songs for the Little Flock," the first edition of which was compiled by G.V.
 Wigram.

 A revision was made in 1881 by J.N.
 Darby.
 The Little Flock hymnbook has gone through many different editions in different languages.
 In modern times one of the more commonly used English hymn books in British and North American assemblies is The Believers' Hymn Book.
 Most branches of Exclusive Brethren use one of the many editions of the Little Flock Hymn Book.
 All editions come from the same source: J.N.Darby's hymnbook of 1881 which drew on earlier work by George V. Wigram.

 Some Exclusive meetings seat accepted men (men who are "in fellowship") in the front rows toward the table bearing the emblems, with accepted women behind the men, and unaccepted men and women toward the rear.
 Other Exclusive meetings seat accepted men and women together (so spouses can be seated together), and unaccepted men and women towards the rear in the "Seat of the Unlearned" or "Seat of the Observer".

-Women in Exclusive Brethren gatherings wear a headcovering, which is often a headscarf, shawl or mantilla, in keeping with 1 Corinthians 11.
+Brethren Women in Exclusive Brethren gatherings wear a headcovering, which is often a headscarf, shawl or mantilla, in keeping with 1 Corinthians 11.

 Numbers

 It is difficult to number the Exclusive Brethren, with the exception of the Raven/Taylor/Hales group, of which there are approximately 46,000 meeting in 300 church assemblies in 19 countries, with strongest representation in Australia, New Zealand, Great Britain, and North America.
-Other Exclusive groups now number only 2–3,000 in the UK but there are larger numbers on the European continent and also in North America.
+Other Exclusive groups now number only 2–3,000 in the UK, but there are larger numbers on the European continent and also in North America.